DiegoG1019/WebWatcher/README.md

 ### Server Watchers
 I have yet to implement the first one, but in my head, the first things I'll do is to make a tool I can check my personal server's status with through telegram (So I can check it from wherever I am without having to port forward, or open my already noob-designed, and rather weak server to more potential attacks)

+### Extra Utilities
+Miscelaenous things I have nowhere else to throw into